runelaenen/sw6-app-boilerplate-symfony/README.md

 ## Let me know & spread the love
 This boilerplate is available for free, and can be used in any way you want.
 I do love it though to hear from projects that are using it, so let me know: @runelaenen on Twitter, @Rune Laenen on the Shopware Community slack, or rune@laenen.me for old-school e-mail.

+Also a round of applause for @vienthuong for the [vienthuong/shopware-php-sdk](https://github.com/vienthuong/shopware-php-sdk) package.